Motoyama, Kōchi: Climate

 Motoyama has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 There is significant precipitation throughout the year, especially during June and July.
 The average annual temperature in Motoyama is 14.2 C. The average annual rainfall is 2892.3 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.2 C, and lowest in January, at around 3.3 C. The highest temperature ever recorded in Motoyama was 38.1 C on 28 July 2007; the coldest temperature ever recorded was -8.9 C on 16 January 2011.

-Population and Demographics
+Demographics

-The population in Motoyama was 7,343 in 1965, but as of May 2017 it has gone down to 3‚605 and continues to decrease.

-According to the 2005 census: the population of people 15 years old and under is 417, the population of those 65 years and over is 1,657 and the percentage of seniors in Motoyama is 38% compared to the prefectural average of 26%.
-There are 1,835 households with on average 2.32 people per household.
-The number of people per household continues to decrease as households with seniors continue to increase.
-It is assumed that this trend will continue for the foreseen future.
+Per Japanese census data, the population of Motoyama has declined by more than half over the past 60 years.

 History

 As with all of Kōchi Prefecture, the area of Motoyama was part of ancient Tosa Province.
 During the Edo period, the area was part of the holdings of Tosa Domain ruled by the Yamauchi clan from their seat at Kōchi Castle.
-The village of Nishi-Motoyama was established with the creation of the modern municipalities system on October 1, 1889 our of 12 smaller hamlets.
-It was renamed Motoyama Village on June1, 1890.
+The village of Nishi-Motoyama was established with the creation of the modern municipalities system on October 1, 1889 out of 12 smaller hamlets.
+It was renamed Motoyama Village on June 1, 1890.
 Motoyama was raised to town status on June 1, 1910.
 On April 20, 1955, Motomachi merged with the neighboring town of Yoshino.
 However, on April 1, 1961, five western hamlets of Motomachi were transferred to the neighboring town of Tosa.